Old South Meeting House: Museum (1877–present)

 Old South Meeting House has been an important gathering place for nearly three centuries.
 Renowned for the protest meetings held here before the American Revolution when the building was termed a mouth-house, this National Historic Landmark has long served as a platform for the free expression of ideas.
 Today, the Old South Meeting House is open daily as a museum and continues to provide a place for people to meet, discuss and act on important issues of the day.
 The stories of the men and women who are part of Old South's vital heritage reveal why the Old South Meeting House occupies an enduring place in the history of the United States.

-The museum and historic site is located at the intersection of Washington and Milk Streets and can be visited for a nominal sum.
+The museum and historic site is located at the intersection of Washington and Milk Streets and can be visited for a fee.
 It is located near the State Street, Downtown Crossing and Park Street MBTA (subway) stations.

 The Old South Meeting House is claimed to be the second oldest establishment existent in the United States.
 It is currently under consideration for local landmark status by the Boston Landmarks Commission.

 In 2020 the former caretaker of Old South Meeting House (the Old South Association in Boston) merged with the Bostonian Society, forming Revolutionary Spaces, which now manages both Old South Meeting House and the Old State House.